Hardhikman/popu-agent/README.md

 ### Value Statement

-Popu Agent reduces policy analysis time by 6-8 hours per research session, enabling policy researchers to produce more comprehensive evaluations at higher quality.
-The agent also facilitates analysis across new policy domains that would otherwise be time-prohibitive given research constraints and subject matter expertise.
+Popu Agent reduces policy analysis time by automating the research, critique, and recommendation phases of policy analysis.
+This enables policy researchers to produce more comprehensive evaluations at higher quality in less time.

-If I had more time I would add an additional agent to scan various policy databases for historical implementation outcomes and use that research to inform my policy recommendations.
-This would require integrating additional data sources or building custom tools.

 ## Installation